pepve/nagioschecks/README.md

 - `check_ebs_snapshot` checks whether an Amazon EBS volume has a recent snapshot.
 Requires [Boto](http://docs.pythonboto.org/) and assumes AWS credentials are set through its configuration.
 - `check_backup_s3` checks if a location on S3 contains a timestamped backup, and optionally its age and size.
 Same dependency on Boto.
 - `check_rds_storage` checks the free storage for a given RDS instance.
 Same dependency on Boto.
 - `check_urls` checks all given URLs.
-Reports URLs as down (network/http errors and empty responses), aberrant (response size is less than 25% of previous one), or up.
+Reports URLs as down (network/http errors and empty responses), timeout (response took longer than 5 seconds), aberrant (response size is less than 25% of previous one), or up.
 Depends on `curl`.

 All of the checks require `bash` and `bc`.